nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 ---

 Week 11 - Final Game . . . . . . . . . . . . . . .
 Sprint #5
 This begins our final Project.
-Due last day of classes.
+Due dates are staggered but the complete game is due during exam week on the last possible day of exam week.

 For this assignment, you will make a physical game of your choice.
 Many of you who will be going on to 320 might consider making a physical prototype that you can digitize later. **THIS WILL BE IN GROUPS OF 5.** In addition, you will also be given 5 whole weeks to make these games and in each of these 5 weeks, I will off you the following: